magpie-ea/magpie-site/experiments/05views.markdown

 # {{ page.title }}

-[::: THIS PAGE IS STILL UNDER CONSTRUCTION :::]

 Views are the main building blocks of a _babe experiment.
 A view regulates what participants see on the screen and how they can respond to what they see.

 We distinguish *view types* and *view instances*.
 Your experiment will be a sequence of view instances.
 Each view instance is of exactly one view type.
 The view type regulates the basic look-and-behavior; the instance fills it with life (e.g., supplying the information in `trials.js`).

 There are two kinds of view types. *Template view types* are ready-made view types supplied by _babe.
 You can use instances of these if they fit your purpose well enough.
 Instances of template view types allow for moderate customization. *Custom view types* are view types that you define when the template view types do not provide what is relevant for you.

-The Departure Point uses a bunch of template views, but also defines one custom view.
-Template views are instantiated in the file `views.js` and the custom view type `multi_dropdown` is defined and instantiated in `custom_views.js`.
-They give you full control over layout and functionality, but also require more work.
+The Departure Point uses a bunch of template views, but no customization (see the [documentation](https://babe-project.github.io/babe-docs/) for examples of customized template views and fully customized views.)
+All views are instantiated in the file `views.js`.

 ## Template view types

 _babe provides a number of ready-made template view types.
 They are accessible via the `babeViews` object.
-An overview is [here](https://github.com/babe-project/babe-project/blob/master/docs/views.md).
+An overview of available templates is in the  [documentation](https://babe-project.github.io/babe-docs/).
 For example, the Departure Point defines an instance of the template type `intro` in the file `views.js` like so:

 ```javascript
 // defines a view instance of view template 'intro'